Calling all players: Who could Singapore naturalise?

 Further back, players like Agu Casmir (born in Nigeria), Shi Jiayi (China) and Itimi Dickson (Nigeria) were also granted the honour of wearing the national strip.

-This is a no-brainer, considering the Canadian has been clamouring for a Singapore passport since the start of the year.
+This is a no-brainer, considering the Canadian has been clamouring for a Singapore passport since 2016.

 Webb came to Singapore in 2010 as a fresh-eyed youngster trying to carve out a career for himself and he did handsomely, initially with Hougang United and then Home United.